-After more than a day or two, it’s unlikely that Tramadol will be detected in the blood.
+After more than a couple of days, it’s unlikely that Tramadol will be detected in the blood.
 This detection window for Tramadol in blood samples is a little longer for the extended-release version than for the regular variety of the drug.

 How long does Tramadol stay in hair?

 Most drugs can be detected far longer in hair than they can be in urine or blood.
 Hair samples may be able to test positive for Tramadol weeks or months after exposure to the drug.
-But the Tramadol detection period in hair samples depends on a few different factors, including hair length, dosage, and the person’s metabolism.
+But the Tramadol detection period in hair sample drug tests depends on a few different factors, including hair length, dosage, and the person’s metabolism.